Magnesium is involved in many bodily functions, including muscle contractions, blood pressure regulation, and blood sugar control.

 Magnesium supplements are ideal for people who have a hard diet meeting dietary requirements.

-Also, keep in mind that supplements are not regulated by the FDA the same way that medications are, that’s why it’s important to choose ones from reputable companies that have undergone third-party testing.
+Also, keep in mind that the FDA does not regulate supplements the same way they do medications, that’s why it’s important to choose ones from reputable companies that have undergone third-party testing.
 I’ve made that simple for you by providing you with the four options above.

 If even after reading this blog, you’re still not sure about which supplement to pick, my advice to you would be to ask a healthcare provider for a specific recommendation based on your dietary and medical differences.

-Hopefully, this post has helped you conclude, but feel free to reach out if you need help.
+Hopefully, this post has helped you conclude, but reach out if you need help.